Olympic marmot: Predation

 The coyote is the Olympic marmot's main predator.

 The Olympic marmot's predators are mostly terrestrial mammals such as coyotes, cougars, and bobcats; however, it is also preyed on by avian raptors such as golden eagles.
-Black bears probably rarely prey on marmots, as evidenced by the fact that their presence close to colonies generally does not generate alarm calls unless the bear advances to within 6 m of the colony.
-The coyote is the primary predator and studies have shown that marmots make up approximately 20% of coyotes' diet during the summer months.
-During a study in the Olympic Mountains, 36 coyote droppings were collected and two of them contained marmot hairs.
+Evidently, black bears rarely prey on marmots—bears' presence close to colonies generally does not elicit alarm calls, unless the bear advances to within 6 m of the colony.
+The coyote is the Olympic marmot's primary predator, and studies show that marmots make up approximately 20% of coyotes' diet during the summer months.

-In common with all other marmots, Olympic marmots use the trill as an alarm call to alert other marmots to predators.
-Continuing alarm calls indicate that a predator is close, and thus increase vigilance in the marmots; a single alarm call results in the marmots curiously looking around for the predator.
-Sightings of land predators, coyotes in particular, receive more alarm calls than aerial predators.
-Fishers are viewed as predators by Olympic marmots, eliciting alarm calls when just passing by a colony.
-It has also been observed that these trills can be used as a mechanism to trick and frustrate predators.
-An additional behavior that takes place when a marmot becomes nervous or bothered by a predator is that it retracts its top lip to show its upper incisors.
-It is almost like a greeting for predators.
+In common with all other marmots, Olympic marmots use an alarm call known as a trill to alert other marmots to predators.
+Continuing alarm calls indicate that a predator is close, and cause marmots to display increased vigilance; a single alarm call results in the marmots curiously looking around for the predator.
+Sightings of land predators, especially coyotes, receive more alarm calls than aerial predators.
+Fishers are viewed as predators by Olympic marmots, eliciting alarm calls even when just passing by a colony.
+Trill calls have also been observed being used to trick and frustrate predators.
+When a marmot becomes nervous or bothered by a predator, it may retract its top lip to show its upper incisors.

-David P. Barash reported that when hunting Olympic marmots as prey, coyotes and cougars approach the marmot within about 15 m, advance to an alpine fir close to the victim, and then chase the marmot downhill to its colony.
-If the marmot is able to flee into a burrow and sound an alarm call, other marmots will scurry to their burrows for safety.
-But the predator does not stop here; it is usually persistent and will scratch outside the entrance to try to dig out its prey.
-Minutes later, when a marmot from a nearby burrow peers out to see if the predator has gone, it will sometimes sound another alarm call, which summons the predator to its burrow.
-It dives back underground and the predator usually remains frustrated as these alarm calls continue and force it to run around from burrow to burrow, getting tired and aggravated, and finally giving up.
+David P. Barash reported that when hunting Olympic marmots, a coyote or cougar approach a marmot to within about 15 m, advance to a fir tree close to its prey, and then chase the marmot from uphill.

-As humans in the Olympic National Park do not hunt the marmot, but simply observe them, they do not pose a threat.
-When researchers intrude on colonies to observe behavior, the families living in burrows there initially vocalize ascending calls, showing surprise, but later adjust to the presence of humans, allowing studies to proceed.
+As humans in the Olympic National Park do not hunt the marmot, but simply observe them, they do not pose a threat to them.
+When researchers intrude on colonies to observe behavior, the families living in burrows there initially make ascending calls, showing surprise, but later adjust to the presence of humans, allowing studies to proceed.

-The parasites of the Olympic marmot include the cestode Diandrya composita, and fleas of the genus Oropsylla.
+Parasites of the Olympic marmot include Diandrya composita and fleas of the genus Oropsylla.